Las Meninas: Mirror and reflection

 Detail of the mirror in van Eyck's Arnolfini Portrait.
 Van Eyck's painting shows the pictorial space from "behind", and two further figures in front of the picture space, like those in the reflection in the mirror in Las Meninas.

-The spatial structure and positioning of the mirror's reflection are such that Philip IV and Mariana appear to be standing on the viewer's side of the pictorial space, facing the Infanta and her entourage.
+The spatial structure and positioning of the mirror's reflection are such that Philip IV and Mariana appear to be standing on the viewer's side of the pictorial space, facing the infanta and her entourage.
 According to Janson, not only is the gathering of figures in the foreground for Philip and Mariana's benefit, but the painter's attention is concentrated on the couple, as he appears to be working on their portrait.
 Although they can only be seen in the mirror reflection, their distant image occupies a central position in the canvas, in terms of social hierarchy as well as composition.
 As spectators, the viewer's position in relation to the painting is uncertain.
 It has been debated whether the ruling couple are standing beside the viewer or have replaced the viewer, who sees the scene through their eyes.
-Lending weight to the latter idea are the gazes of three of the figures—Velázquez, the Infanta, and Maribarbola—who appear to be looking directly at the viewer.
+Lending weight to the latter idea are the gazes of three of the figures—Velázquez, the infanta, and Maribarbola—who appear to be looking directly at the viewer.

 The mirror on the back wall indicates what is not there: the king and queen, and in the words of Harriet Stone, "the generations of spectators who assume the couple's place before the painting".
-Writing in 1980, the critics Snyder and Cohn observed:
+Writing in 1980, the critics Joel Snyder and Ted Cohen observed:

 Velázquez wanted the mirror to depend upon the useable [sic] painted canvas for its image.
 Why should he want that?
 The luminous image in the mirror appears to reflect the king and queen themselves, but it does more than just this: the mirror outdoes nature.
 The mirror image is only a reflection.
 A reflection of what?
 Of the real thing—of the art of Velázquez.
 In the presence of his divinely ordained monarchs ...
 Velázquez exults in his artistry and counsels Philip and Maria not to look for the revelation of their image in the natural reflection of a looking glass but rather in the penetrating vision of their master painter.
 In the presence of Velázquez, a mirror image is a poor imitation of the real.